pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

     apmec mead-create --mead-file sample-mead-hello-world.yaml hello-world-mead
     apmec mea-create --mead-name hello-world-mead hw-mea

-Direct VNF Instantiation
+Direct MEA Instantiation
 ------------------------

-In this method, VNF is created directly from the TOSCA template without onboarding the template into Apmec MEAD Catalog.
+In this method, MEA is created directly from the TOSCA template without onboarding the template into Apmec MEAD Catalog.

 .. code-block:: console

-   apmec mea-create --mead-template <MEAD-FILE-NAME> <VNF-NAME>
+   apmec mea-create --mead-template <MEAD-FILE-NAME> <MEA-NAME>

 This method is recommended when NFV Catalog is maintained outside Apmec and Apmec is primarily used as a NFV workflow engine.